RenewedKeys/AIOStreams/README.md

 - Change the format of the resutls
 - Filter all results by resolution, quality, visual tags, audio tags, encodes.
-- Remove duplicate results, and prioritise specific services for a given file.
+- Remove duplicate results, and prioritize specific services for a given file.
 - Sort all results by quality, resolution, size, cached, visual tags, audio tags, encodes, seeders, service, language
 - Prioritize or exclude specific languages
 - Specify a minimum and/or maximum size